h4ckyou/h4ckyou.github.io/posts/bof/posts/stack2.md

 The reason is because it doesn't check if the index position we are trying to write to is within the range of the array

+Because the array can only hold up at most 200 bytes that means the operation should have made sure our index value is within range(0, 199)

+Now because of this bug we can write out of bound of the array making this bug *OOB Write (Out-Of-Bound Write)*